yog27ray/sqns/README.md

 ### Collector Scheduler

-Either you can use the api support to add the event in the queue or use CollectorEventScheduler to fetch events and add them into the queue periodically.
+Either you can use the api support to add the event in the queue or use ManagerEventScheduler to fetch events and add them into the queue periodically.
-CollectorEventScheduler constructor requires below parameters
+ManagerEventScheduler constructor requires below parameters
 1. Collector server url.
 2. Queue Name to which events will be added.
 3. Initial params to support pagination